If you recently got a citation, you might be wondering if you need SR22 insurance and what exactly that coverage is. Well, we’re here to help.

 When Do You Need SR22 Car Insurance?

-You must get SR22 or FR-44 if a serious violation, such as drunk driving, pushed you into the high-risk driver category.
-The exact details vary depending on your home state.
-However, some of the most common violations that require SR22 are as follows:
+You must get SR22 or FR-44 if a serious violation pushed you into the high-risk driver category.
+Then again, the exact details vary depending on your home state.
+Overall, some of the most common violations that require SR22 are as follows:

 - DUI or DWI convictions

-- Not paying child support ordered by the court
+- paying child support ordered by the court

-How Long Do You Need to Have SR22 Auto Insurance?
+How Long Do You Need to Have SR22 Insurance?

 How Much Does SR22 Insurance Cost?